 Keep working toward 10,000 steps daily, even if it is one added step each day.
 You will get there eventually.
 Keep starting over making your bed every day until you notice one week that you did it for seven days.
 Then do it some more.

 When it comes to weight loss, I know it is tough.
 I have struggled with it for years, but for some reason, this time around I seem to be on a good track.

 I would not have found this track, however, without starting a diet every Monday, 842 times!
 Who knows whether this time will work or not, but so far so good.
 I may get rid of a few pounds or I may not.
 I may get rid of a lot of pounds.
 And if I don’t, then I will start over.

 The people who do not ever reach any goals, no matter how small, are those who do not even attempt to make a change in the first place.
 They don’t want the personal let down.
 Or they don’t have the confidence.

 They don’t take the first step, and they let doubting Thomases interfere.
 They listen to the little devil sitting on one shoulder.
 Maybe they are insecure or maybe they are perfect, who knows.
 I am pretty sure I am not either of those.

 The moral of this story is this: I had to start my life over at 60.
 Didn’t want to, didn’t like it, didn’t know how.
 I failed at everything I started.
 Then I cried and screamed and threw a fit.
 Then I started over”; lather, rinse and repeat!

-What are you starting new in 2018?
-What are your goals for this year?
+What are you starting new?
+What are your goals for this new year?
 Is this the first time you have worked on this particular goal or are you starting over again?
 It doesn’t matter how many times you have tried to conquer it, start over and do it.
 Please use the comments below to share your goals and do-overs, your successes and failures.